 For video transcripts, captions, and translation I use rev.com transcription service.
 This is a very affordable service and it will cost you about $1/minute of transcription or caption.
 You only need to provide them with the link for your video and, if you like, they can even upload the transcription to your video when it’s done.

-The final step of the process is promoting the video so it reaches a wider audience.
+The final step of my video production process is promoting the video so it reaches a wider audience.
 Firstly, I notify my fans and followers on social media that there’s a new video on my channel and send a dedicated newsletter to my subscriber base.
 These are the people who are already engaged and interested in the topics and content I publish on my channel.

 Finally, I run YouTube video ads with AdWords and target them with keywords from the video to get the ads in front of the right audience.

-There you have it, my complete video production process for creating YouTube videos.
+There you have it, my complete YouTube video production process.
 I hope you find it helpful!

 If there’s anything you think I could improve, I’d like to see your suggestions in the comments below.